 Does the margining practice recommendation apply to all forward-settling transactions in the Treasury, agency debt and agency MBS markets?

-The TMPG recommends that the margining practice recommendation, at a minimum, apply to the following four broad categories of forward-settling agency MBS transactions: To-Be-Announced (TBA) transactions, specified pool transactions, adjustable-rate mortgage (ARM) transactions, and collateralized mortgage obligation (CMO) transactions.
+Yes, the TMPG recommends that the margining practice recommendation apply to all forwardsettling agency MBS transactions, including To-Be-Announced (TBA) transactions, specified pool transactions, adjustable-rate mortgage (ARM) transactions, and collateralized mortgage obligation (CMO) transactions.